 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On October 8 we remember Saint Pelagia, who lived in Antioch in the third century.
-As a young woman she was the most beautiful and desirable and best-known harlot in the city, a person who couldn't help attracting attention.
+Saint Pelagia lived in Antioch in the third century.
+As a young woman she was the most beautiful, desirable and best-known harlot in the city, a person who couldn't help attracting attention.
 With her fabulous jewels worn as part of everyday dress, her exotic scents that perfumed the air as she walked, and the cosmetics she artfully applied to enhance her beauty, Pelagia was an unforgettable figure.

 Her story is closely intertwined with that of Bishop Nonnos, who was also well-known in Antioch for his gentle manner and his excellent sermons steeped in profound knowledge of the Scriptures and the Church's Tradition.
 Most of all he was renowned and respected for his ability to bring sinners to repentance by loving them and never humiliating them.